doncatnip/kanone/README.md

 ## Composing

-Composing is useful if you want to reuse a certain validator with different parameters or messages.
+Composing is useful if you want to create reusable Validators from existing ones.
+You can *tag* the containing validators to make them adjustable.
+Set parameter/message aliases to combine different tags.

 *Note*: Please take a look at `require.validator.web` for advanced tag usage, since `DomainLabel`, `Domain`, `EmailLocalPart`, `Email` and `DateField`